 The Emotional Intelligence Competence Model

 The Hay/McBer competence model comprises twelve competencies organized into four clusters.
-An emotional competency is a learned capability based on emotional intelligence that contributes to effective performance at work.
+Emotional competency is a learned capability based on emotional intelligence that contributes to effective performance at work.

 Coach and Mentor